claud3@d1racpuls3:~$ whoami

 Hi, I’m claud3, a master’s student in Cybersecurity Engineering.

-I’m passionate about cybersecurity in general, and I’m currently trying to figure out which specialization or niche field fascinates me the most.
+I’m passionate about cybersecurity in general, and I’m currently on a mission to figure out which specialization or niche field fascinates me the most.

 About this blog#